rg-epicodus/JS-ANG-ProjectWk3/README.md

-# Template file Readme
+# Zoo Manager Admin Dashboard
 This web application will do the following:

 * Application uses a model to organize data.
-* Components create display and behavior for your templates.
+* Components create display and behavior for the templates.
 * TypeScript is used throughout application; including variable data types.
 * Users can successfully create and edit instances of a model.
-* Models can be filtered using a pipe.
+* Models can be filtered
-* Project is in a polished, portfolio-quality state.
-(Clear code presentation, error free, basic styling, complete README, thoughtful UI, etc.)
-* README contains details on functionality you'd include in the future, given the opportunity.
-* Required functionality was in place by the Friday deadline.
-* Project demonstrates understanding of week's concepts.
-If prompted, you are able to discuss your code with an instructor using correct terminology.

 ## Setup/Installation Requirements